Skokie Lagoons FPCC Volunteers

 To get involved in one of our regular workdays, all you have to do is show up.
 We’ll provide tools, gloves, and instruction on identification of invasive plants.
 E-mail email@example.com to get on the mailing list for our monthly workdays.
-Typically, we work on the second Saturday of each month, year-round.
+Typically, we work on the first Saturday of each month, year-round.
 Check the FPCC Volunteer Workday Calendar (search for Region 4) for upcoming workdays.
 If you’d like to bring a group from your youth group, service club, faith community, or other organization, please e-mail us ahead of time so we have enough tools.
 To get involved in ecological monitoring or other work, e-mail us for details.

 What should I wear to and bring for a habitat restoration workday?